 - Explore the product development life cycle for medical devices

 - Set up and implement medical device verification and validation programs

 Required Credits: Total Required: 17 units (7 courses).
 Take 5 core courses (12.5 units) and 2–3 elective credit courses (4.5 units).
 End with certificate of completion review.

 Duration: A full-time student can complete the certificate in 12 months.

 Please follow this sequence.
 Students new to the industry should begin with Quality Systems for Medical Devices FDA QSR and ISO 13485 (formerly Medical Device Quality Systems) followed by Regulation of Medical Devices and Diagnostics.
 For those with experience in this field, courses can be taken in any order provided the prerequisites are met.

 An introductory course to medical devices regulation or Medical Devices: Regulatory Strategies and Marketing Pathways taken within the last five years fulfills the requirement of Regulation of Medical Devices and Diagnostics.
-Also you may take one elective outside the certificate curriculum, if you receive prior approval from the Academic Services Department.

 Learn more for Less: You can complete two bioscience certificate programs at UCSC Extension simultaneously or in sequence with fewer units than if the programs were taken individually.
 Students pursing two certificates need to: